Ruslan and Lyudmila (opera): Recordings

+Second performance: Anton Grishanin (conductor), Orchestra and Choir of the Bolshoi Theatre, Guzel Sharipova (Lyudmila), Gleb Peryazev (Ruslan), Yekaterina Krapivina (Ratmir), Yuri Vlasov (Farlaf), Inara Kozlovskaya (Gorislava), Alexander Chernov (Bayan), Yaramir Nizamutdinov (Finn), Denis Makarov (Svetozar), Andrey Senotov (Chernomor), Svetlana Shilova (Naina).

+In 2025, the Bolshoi Theatre has produced an abriged version for the family viewing, staged on September.

 In popular culture

 The 1992 video game Tetris Classic incorporated the opera's overture as its title theme, and arranged selections of the opera are featured throughout the game.
 The overture was also used as the theme tune for the TV series Mom, the children's TV series Oscar's Orchestra, and the BBC Radio 4 sitcom Cabin Pressure.